openstack-archive/fuel-plugin-xenserver/doc/source/test-plan.rst

    * - Steps
      -
        #.
 Create new OpenStack environment Fuel Web UI and select
-          “Liberty+Citrix XenServer on Ubuntu 14.04” in the OpenStack release dropdown list
+          “Liberty on Ubuntu 14.04” in the OpenStack release dropdown list
        #.
-Hypervisor is default to QEMU, Network is default to “Neutron with
+Check off QEMU and check on XenServer, Network is default to “Neutron
-          VLAN segmentation” and Storage is default to Cinder.
+          with VLAN segmentation” and Storage is default to Cinder.
 Other options are disabled.
        #.
 In Nodes Tab, add all 3 Controller Nodes, 3 Compute Nodes and 1
           Storage Node.
        #.
 Select all Compute Nodes and click “Configure Interfaces”, drag